Technical SEO

 What is a 12-phase SEO & GEO audit?

-A 12-phase SEO & GEO audit is a structured methodology that covers every layer of organic search performance — from technical health and content architecture to AI search readiness and tracking infrastructure — delivered as a sequenced action plan that can be executed immediately.
+A 12-phase SEO & GEO audit is a structured methodology that covers every layer of organic search and AI citation performance — technical health, entity signals, content architecture, GEO readiness, internal linking, off-page authority, and tracking — delivered as a sequenced action plan that can be executed immediately rather than as a static PDF.

 Phase 1: Foundation & Business Context

-What gets delivered: Entity definition, ICP documentation, conversion URL mapping, baseline KPI report.
+Delivered: entity definition, ICP documentation, conversion URL mapping, baseline KPI report.

 Phase 2: Technical & Crawl Health Audit